kestra-io/docs/content/docs/12.migrations/subflow_outputs.md

     message: "{{ outputs.subflow.outputs.final }}"
 ```

-You can see that the `outputs` property is used to define the output of the subflow and stored in the variable named `final` (_the keys are arbitrary_).
+You can see that the `outputs` property is used to define the output of the subflow and stored in the variable named `final` (_the name of the keys are arbitrary_).
 This approach is not ideal, as **you need to know the internals of the subflow to access its outputs**.
 This is why this property is deprecated in Kestra 0.15.0.

 ### How to keep the old subflow outputs behavior